|

 Database entry for Jaborandi - Pilocarpus jaborandi - Jaborandi - Pilocarpus jaborandi - Jaborandi - Pilocarpus jaborandi

-All three tree species are very similar in appearance, chemical constituents and traditional herbal medicine uses.
-The word jaborandi comes from the Tupi Indians and it means “what causes slobbering” ... to induce salivation; several tribes named the plant "slobber-mouth" in their own languages.
+West Indies.
+Several Pilocarpus species are called jaborandi and used interchangeably in commerce and herbal medicine, including the main Brazilian species of commerce: P. jaborandi, and P. microphyllus, and the ... to induce salivation; several tribes named the plant "slobber-mouth" in their own languages.
 In folk medicine systems in the tropics where it grows jaborandi has been used as a natural ...

 San Diego Zoo's Animal Bytes: Giraffe

 They are not feared by humans and they are not killed for any folk medicine remedies.
 They do not compete for food with livestock such as sheep and cows.
-They do not eat farmers' crops.
-Finally, they are admired the world over for their enormous size, natural beauty, and mild nature.
-Terms of ...
+They ...

 sandiegozoo.org